kbeldan/lubi/README.md

 # LUBI - Lightweight UBI library

 This is a simple library that can read UBI (Unsorted Block Images) static volumes.
-It can be used in early stages of a bootloader as well as tested as-is on a workstation with a flash dump input (see example below).
+It can be used in early stages of a bootloader as well as tested as-is on a workstation
+with a flash dump input (see example below).

-It doesn't use malloc or trees but
+It doesn't use malloc or trees but:

-- memset / memmove / strcmp
+* memset / memmove / strcmp
-- htobe{16,32}
+* htobe{16,32}
-- crc32
+* crc32

 ## Compile Flags